vladperchi/InmoIT/README.md

 Navigate terminal to Shared.Infrastructure and run the following.

-`dotnet ef migrations add "initial" --startup-project Host/API -o Persistence/Migrations/ --context ApplicationDbContext`
+`add-migration Initial -context ApplicationDbContext -o Persistence/Migrations/`

 ### Identity

 Navigate terminal to Modules.Identity.Infrastructure and run the following.

-`dotnet ef migrations add "initial" --startup-project ../Host/API -o Persistence/Migrations/ --context IdentityDbContext`
+`add-migration Initial -context IdentityDbContext -o Persistence/Migrations/`

+### Inmo

+Navigate terminal to Modules.Inmo.Infrastructure and run the following.

+`add-migration Initial -context InmoDbContext -o Persistence/Migrations/`

 ### Document

 Navigate terminal to Modules.Document.Infrastructure and run the following.

-`dotnet ef migrations add "initial" --startup-project ../Host/API -o Persistence/Migrations/ --context DocumentDbContext`

-### Inmo

-Navigate terminal to Modules.Inmo.Infrastructure and run the following.

-`dotnet ef migrations add "initial" --startup-project ../Host/API -o Persistence/Migrations/ --context InmoDbContext`
+`add-migration Initial -context DocumentDbContext -o Persistence/Migrations/`

 ### Sale

 Navigate terminal to Modules.Sale.Infrastructure and run the following.

-`dotnet ef migrations add "initial" --startup-project ../Host/API -o Persistence/Migrations/ --context SaleDbContext`
+`add-migration Initial -context SaleDbContext -o Persistence/Migrations/`

 ## Running the API

 1. Open up `InmoIT.sln` in Visual Studio 2019, preferably VS2022.
 2. Navigate to appSettings.json under `src/Host/Api/appsettings.json`
 3. Add you MsSql connection string under `PersistenceSettings`.
-The default connection string is `"mssql": "Data Source=.;Initial Catalog=InmoITDB;Integrated Security=True;MultipleActiveResultSets=True"`
+The default connection string is `"mssql": "Data Source=.;Initial Catalog=InmoIT;Integrated Security=True;MultipleActiveResultSets=True"`
 4. That is all you need to configure the API.
 Just create and run the API project.
 5. By default, the database is migratedand ready for use.
 6. Some default data is also included in this database, such as roles, users, owners, properties, images etc.
+7. Browse to https://localhost:5001/ to Api InmoIT!

 ## Docker in Windows